heavyedge/heavyedge-landmarks/doc/source/index.rst

 ---------------------

 The first step is to scale the aspect ratio of landmarks while preserving the original shape.
+You might skip this step when you are dealing with only y-coordinates as one-dimensional data, but it is essential for two-dimensional data with both x- and y-coordinates.
 The following example shows min-max scaling of landmarks within each sample.

 .. plot::